jonathanfiss/securities-raml-fragment/README.md

 1. Create a new RAML Fragment project in Design Centre named: "Securities RAML Fragments"
 2. Add all the contents of this repository into a ZIP excluding the license and readme.md file.
-3. Go to your Design Centre Project and choose "Import", then select the ZIP.
-4. Ensure you set the root RAML as the one which has been imported.
+3. Ensure you set the root RAML as the one which has been imported.
-5. Publish this asset to Exchange.
+4. Publish this asset to Exchange.
-7. This asset can now be imported into any new API Specification Design Centre project.
+5. This asset can now be imported into any new API Specification Design Centre project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>